AntoniosFl/Data-Analyst-Nanodegree-Program/Project-No4-Wrangle-and-Analyze-Data/README.md

 <ins>**Reporting for this Project**</ins>

-I lastly created a written report called act_report.pdf that communicates the insights and displays the visualizatio produced from your wrangled data in an informal, lighter manner like a magazine article, for example.
+I lastly created a written report called act_report.pdf that communicates the insights and displays the visualization produced from the wrangled data in an informal, lighter manner like a magazine article, for example.